 In the event of a medical emergency

-If you experience a medical emergency, contact Allianz Global Assistance (Sun Life’s travel benefits provider).
-Once you make contact with Allianz Global Assistance, they will manage your case and where possible, will assume all of the expenses directly.
+If you experience a medical emergency, contact Global Excel Management (Sun Life’s travel benefits provider).
+Once you make contact with Global Excel Management, they will manage your case and where possible, will assume all of the expenses directly.

 Physicians and hospitals can also call to confirm benefits and arrange direct payment.

-Allianz Global Assistance’s operations centre in Kitchener, Ontario is open 24 hours a day.
+Global Excel Management's operations centre is open 24 hours a day, 7 days a week.

 In the USA and Canada, call: 1-800-511-4610